Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations

 Causal mechanisms in LLMs are often studied using techniques like activation patching \citep{zhang2023towards}, which intervenes on specific neural patterns, and is grounded in the broader framework of causal inference \citep{pearl2009causal}.
-However, such external interventions can shift internal activations outside the model's natural distribution \citep{heimersheim2024use}.
-In contrast, neurofeedback preserves the distribution, offering a novel approach for studying causal mechanisms under more naturalistic conditions.
+However, such interventions can shift internal activations outside models' natural distribution \citep{heimersheim2024use}.
+In contrast, neurofeedback preserves this distribution, offering an approach to study causal mechanisms under more naturalistic conditions.